epalomeque/epalomeque/README.md

 - 🌱 I’m currently trying to learn GoLang
 - 📫 How to reach me: epalomeque@gmail.com
 - 💬 Ask me about Web development, or automation using Linux Systems
+- 👯 I’m looking to collaborate on AI Projects

 <!--

-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...

 - 📫 How to reach me: ...